Arrghus8/ClownCar/README.md

 ## General Setup

-*** At the moment it takes about 35 seconds to "boot".
+*** At the moment it takes about 25 seconds to "boot".
 Just be aware when you don't see any activity at first. ***

-If you have multiple gameID consoles on when the Clown Car (CC) is booting, the console furthest up the "consoles" list wins.
+If you have multiple gameID consoles on when the ClownCar is booting, the console furthest up the "consoles" list wins.
 After that it keeps track of the order.

 There are a multiple moving parts with this setup, and if you have issues, please use the "ClownCar_usb-only-test.ino".
 More info in the troublehshooting section at the end.